The Community Outreach and Support Team (C.O.A.S.T.) is here to support you with proactive crime prevention programming and supportive services.

 REACH also helps to train our Crisis Intervention Team officers to give them tools to make better decisions on the street.
 REACH works with established community mental health services to make sure students, faculty and staff are getting the help they need.
 UIPD social workers act in a wraparound role to give more attention to these cases and connect campus community members with the appropriate resources and care options.

 In 2020, the University of Illinois Police Department became one of only a handful of police departments across the country to offer therapy K9s as a community resource, and UIPD’s therapy dogs are one of many outreach initiatives that C.O.A.S.T. provides.
-Lollipop, Archie and Winston and their handlers are available to comfort our students, faculty and staff in times of crisis, or to help students reduce their stress and anxiety during the school year.
+Lollipop, Archie, Rosie, Winston and their handlers are available to comfort our students, faculty and staff in times of crisis, or to help students reduce their stress and anxiety during the school year.
 Therapy K9s are also a great way to prompt good conversations between UIPD officers and community members, helping us to build more relationships with the people we serve.